Retail export scheme

 On what purchases can you reclaim VAT?

-Any purchases of goods that come within the definition of tourists or travellers qualifying goods, are allowable under the scheme.
+You can reclaim Value-Added Tax (VAT) on purchases of goods that come within the definition of “travellers qualifying goods”.

 Special procedures for high value goods

-For individual goods costing €2,000 or more (including VAT), each item must be presented to Customs, along with the export voucher.
-This is necessary before any VAT refund will be certified.
+For individual goods costing €2,000 or more (including VAT), each good must be presented to a Customs Officer, with the related export voucher, so that the voucher can be certified.
+This is necessary before any VAT refund will be processed.

-Receipts or vouchers for high value goods, left in the drop-box, or handed in to refund agents, will not be subsequently stamped by Customs.
-Tourists or travellers who wish to obtain VAT refunds on these items, should allow enough time, following check-in, to attend Customs with the item.
+Export vouchers for high value goods, left in the drop-box, or handed to refund agents, will not be subsequently stamped by Customs.
+Tourists or travellers who wish to obtain VAT refunds on these goods, should allow enough time, following check-in, to attend the Customs desk with the goods.

-Where vouchers for such items are not stamped by Customs, it will not be possible for the retailer of refund agent to process your refund.
+Where vouchers for such goods are not stamped by Customs, it will not be possible for the retailer or refund agent to process your refund.

 In the case of transit passengers departing the EU via another airport within 24 hours, Irish Customs will stamp the export vouchers for goods valued at €2,000 or more (including VAT).
-In all other instances involving high value goods, Customs may defer certification to the final point of departure from the EU.
+In all other instances involving high value goods, certification of the export voucher will take place at the point of departure from the EU.